Y-Less/PaperRound/README.md

 The "Export" button saves the current arrangement as a `.png` file.
 This correctly handles wrapping and tiling - if your primary monitor is not the top-left monitor, the resulting wallpaper may appear sliced oddly to wrap around correctly, but (should) render correctly on the desktop.

+To use the resulting file, select it as your wallpaper, and set the mode to "tile" - this is the only mode that allows one wallpaper to stretch across multiple monitors.

 The PaperRound/bin/Release directory has a compiled version of the program, but feel free to build your own.